How to remove children's paintings and drawings from wallpapers

 The specific details can be found in the information label that comes with each wallpaper roll and are also stated in the article descriptions in our Online Wallpaper Shop.
 Please keep the information label somewhere safe, and store it with a small piece of the wallpaper for easier identification, should you ever need to refer to it.

-Water-resistant wallpapers cannot be washed/cleaned with a damp cloth (expect for small spots of wallpapering paste).
+Water-resistant wallpapers cannot be washed/cleaned with a damp cloth (except for small spots of wallpapering paste).
 For the dry removal of black or coloured pencils, a so-called dirt or cleaning eraser is best suited.
 It can be used dry (and carefully!) on wallpaper surfaces made of robust paper or fleece, or densely woven textile fibres.
 Sets of cleaning erasers with a special, very soft cleaning solution are available in DIY and hardware shops.
 Alternatively, you can try a conventional soft white eraser.
 For special wallpapers with delicate surfaces like foils or natural materials, the eraser is unsuitable.

 However, the dirt eraser can be used (in a dry or dampened state) on wash- and scrub-resistant wallpaper surfaces to get rid of the drawing materials listed above.
 Remember that the coated wallpaper surface will be roughened by this process, which can lead to differences in terms of colour and structure.